timoxley/adventure-map/Readme.md

 ## Exercise Format

-`adventure-map` exercises follow the same format as `adventure` exercises, with some additional properties:
+`adventure-map` exercises follow the same format as `adventure` exercises, with some additional, optional properties:

 ```js
 module.exports = {